-Dawn Fowler basis her music teaching on what the children are being taught in English or other foundation subjects.
-She teaches the children to use their voices expressively and creatively by singing songs and speaking chants and rhymes.
+Tom Morris basis his music teaching on what the children are being taught in English or other foundation subjects.
+He teaches the children to use their voices expressively and creatively by singing songs and speaking chants and rhymes.
 The children are being taught to play tuned and untuned instruments musically and listen with concentration and understanding to a range of high-quality live and recorded music.
 As well as experimenting with, selecting, creating and combining sounds using the inter-related dimensions of music.

 A specialist MAPAS teacher, teaching in Years 5 and 6 once a week